 SpectroData#

-- class osekit.core_api.spectro_data.SpectroData(items: list[SpectroItem] | None = None, audio_data: AudioData = None, begin: Timestamp | None = None, end: Timestamp | None = None, fft: ShortTimeFFT | None = None, db_ref: float | None = None, v_lim: tuple[float, float] | None = None, colormap: str | None = None)#
+- class osekit.core_api.spectro_data.SpectroData(items: list[SpectroItem] | None = None, audio_data: AudioData = None, begin: Timestamp | None = None, end: Timestamp | None = None, name: str | None = None, fft: ShortTimeFFT | None = None, db_ref: float | None = None, v_lim: tuple[float, float] | None = None, colormap: str | None = None)#

 - items: list[SpectroItem]

-List of the SpectroItem constituting the SpectroData.
+List of the

-- begin: Timestamp | None
+AudioDatafrom which to compute the spectrogram.- begin: Timestamp | None

-Only effective if items is None.
-Set the begin of the empty data.
+None.
+Set the begin of the empty data.- end: Timestamp | None

-Only effective if items is None.
-Set the end of the empty data.
+None.
+Set the end of the empty data.- name: str | None

 - fft: ShortTimeFFT